-Mythili Raman was appointed Acting Assistant Attorney General for the Criminal Division on March 1, 2013.
+Leslie R. Caldwell was confirmed as the Assistant Attorney General for the Criminal Division on May 15, 2014.

 The Office of Administration (ADMIN) is responsible for providing overall support to the Criminal Divisionís Sections/Offices in the following areas: management support services and the execution of management requests in all areas of personnel management.